Granite Falls/Lake Stevens Pupil Transportation Department

 Granite Falls School District provides a complete transportation/bus schedule for all schools.
 The transportation schedule includes bus numbers, times and locations.

-If you have any questions about transportation or school start times, contact the GFSD Administration Office at (360) 691-7717.
+If you have any questions about transportation please contact the transportation department, 360-355-1508.

 Bus Routes are posted through the software program, Versatrans.